OpenSecuritySummit/oss2019/content/tracks/Mobile/working-sessions/mstg-restructuring.md

 ## Why

 If you're familiar with mobile security testing you'll probably know that the way we perform the testing on the different platforms is completely different but at the end, what we want to achieve is the same.
 We want to get this reflected in the guide.
+We will be working on topics **from basic to advanced Mobile App Security Testing, Reverse Engineering and Tampering** on Android and iOS.

 ## What